Possible malfunctions of the gearbox and how to eliminate them

 Tighten nuts or bolts

-- Wear of the ends of the teeth of the gear couplings or wear of the teeth of the spline crown on the gears of the 1st, 2nd, 3rd, 5th gears, reverse and on the input shaft
+- Wear of the ends of the gear clutch teeth or wear of the spline teeth on the gears of the 1st, 2nd, 3rd, 5th gears, reverse and on the input shaft

 Replace worn parts